 Yep, we’re already into the 2nd month of the new year and time is flying!
-The first couple of events for 2012 are coming up in just a couple of months, some of which are within arms reach of me so I’m going to do my best to make it out, with or without a car.
-Anyway, I decided to do a small update on a couple parts that I picked up the end of last month.
+So stoked about my new Rocket Bunny S13 v1 kit, but I’ll get to that in a second.
+The first events for 2012 are coming up in just a couple of months.
+Some are within arms reach of me, so I’m going to do my best to make it out…with or without a car.
+Anyway, I decided to do a “small” update on a couple parts that I picked up last month.
 The title already gave it away though, ha.

 The front driver side mockup.
 I’m still in search of an OEM s13 metal hood…so if you know of one for sale, or have one, then hit me up.

 The packaging was definitely legit!
 Believe it or not, I’ve gotten kits before that were just in the box with bubble wrap only on the edges!

 The quality and fitment are exceptional.
 I’m going to have to do very little work, if any, for everything to line up.
 I don’t want to jinx myself though so we’ll see.
 After all, it’s still fiberglass.